dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

    - Run `revert.bat` to undo the transformation.
 5. Run `auto-start.bat` as administrator to apply the transformation on boot.
    - It is not necessary to re-run this when changing the .cal file, but is required if the folder is relocated.

+In recent builds of Windows 11, the gamma transformation can be undone when resuming from certain standby conditions.
+As an additional step, we can create an automated task that re-applies the transformation.

-6. (Optional) To re-apply the transformation on resume from sleep / screen-saver:
+(Optional) To re-apply the transformation on resume from sleep / screen-saver:
    - Open Windows Task Schedular (Win+R, `taskschd.msc`), and doube click the task name "Apply sRGB to Gamma LUT"
    - In the "Trigers" tab, press "New..." to add a new trigger:
    - Set "Begin the task" to "On an event"